 The second type of partial dentures is generally referred to as a ‘fixed bridge’ due to the fact that it’s cemented into place.
 Precisions are more natural-looking, but fixed bridges are more convenient.
 Your dental care professional can help you decide which option is best for you.

 No matter what type of dentures you end up with, it will probably take you several weeks to completely get used to wearing them.
 For instance, they may feel loose at first until the muscles in your face adjust to holding them in place.
 You may also experience minor irritation and a temporary increase in saliva flow, but these problems should subside as your mouth gets used to wearing your new dentures.
 Keep in mind that even if you have a full set of dentures, you’ll nonetheless need to brush your gums, roof of your mouth, and tongue using a brush with soft bristles before you insert your dentures in the morning.

-Please feel free to contact our office for more information on dentures or with any other oral care questions you may have.
+Please feel free to contact our office for more information on dentures in Mountain View CA or with any other oral care questions you may have.

 AAID American Academy of Implant Dentistry AACD American Academy of Cosmetic Dentistry ADA American Dental Association CDA California Dental Association